Call us for advice on 07 3852 6800

 Local flap reconstruction

 Local tissue can be used and transferred using flaps to restore soft tissue cover.
-These flaps are very safe in the head and neck region due to the rich blood supply to this region.
+These flaps are very safe in the head and neck region due to the rich blood supply in this part of the body.

 Regional flap reconstruction